 After decades of work, scientists used Chandrayaan 1 and NASA’s LCROSS to finally discover water on the Moon in 2009.
 In the 10 years since, the next step has been to understand the exact nature of and the amount of water the Moon hosts.
-This is where NASA’s LRO and Chandrayaan 2 come in.
+This is where NASA’s LRO and ISRO’s Chandrayaan 2 orbiter come in.

 For most of the 20th century, scientists argued the Moon’s surface was bone-dry.
 The 382 kg of rock and soil samples the Apollo missions brought from the Moon to Earth attested to this.
 When they did find traces of water in the samples, scientists dismissed them as contamination.
 The Moon has a very thin atmosphere, so any water on its surface is exposed directly to the vacuum of space, and evaporates.
 And due to the Moon’s low gravity, water vapor quickly escapes into space.

 However, there are certain regions on the Moon that haven’t received sunlight for more than a billion years, and where scientists think the water can be.
 On the lunar poles, the Sun is very close to the local horizon throughout the day so even a small feature, like a rock, can cast very long shadows.
-Likewise, large craters with terraced edges can easily block sunlight from entering the crater, so sunlight is blocked for 360°.
+Likewise, large craters with terraced edges can easily block sunlight from entering the crater, so sunlight is blocked a full 360°.
 Such places are eternally dark and are called permanently shadowed regions (PSRs).

 But where could the water have come from?